josephtownshend/Parrot/README.md

 -------

 To test parrot first install bats...
+This might be redundant now that it is included in repo?
+Can I test that?

 `$ git clone https://github.com/sstephenson/bats.git`
 `$ cd bats`
 `$ ./install.sh /usr/local`

-Note that you may need to run install.sh with sudo if you do not have permission to write to the installation prefix.
+Note that you may need to run `install.sh` with `sudo` if you do not have permission to write to the installation prefix.

-Now you can run `test.bats` file with `bats test.bats`
+You can now run the `test.bats` file with `$ bats test.bats`

+There are currently 4 working and passing tests.